Picton, Ontario

 Picton is an unincorporated community located in Prince Edward County in southeastern Ontario, roughly 160 km east of Toronto.
 It is the county's largest community and former seat located at the southwestern end of Picton Bay, a branch of the Bay of Quinte, which is along the northern shoreline of Lake Ontario.
 The town is named for Lieutenant General Sir Thomas Picton, who served in the British Army during the Peninsular War in Spain and Portugal.
 He also saw action at the Battle of Waterloo, where he was killed.
 It was formerly incorporated as a town.
-Picton is home to the Picton Pirates of the Empire B Junior C Hockey League in the Ontario Hockey Association.
+Picton is home to the Picton Pirates of the Provincial Junior Hockey League Tod Division.

 History

 General overview

 Picton, originally named Hallowell, was first settled in the 1780s by Loyalists from the Thirteen Colonies.
 Prior to its incorporation in 1837, the modern-day town of Picton consisted of two separate villages, Hallowell Bridge and Picton, which occupied the opposite sides of Picton Bay.
-Named for General Sir Thomas Picton, an Allied Divisional commander at the Battle of Waterloo, the Town of Picton has a profound and rich history.
+Picton Bay was named for General Sir Thomas Picton, an Allied Divisional commander at the Battle of Waterloo.
 It was here that Sir John A. Macdonald managed a law office for his uncle, Lowther P. MacPherson.
 In 1998, the town and all other municipalities in the county were dissolved and amalgamated into a single-tier municipality, the Corporation of the County of Prince Edward.
 Each of the former municipalities is now a ward of the county.
 Picton is Ward 1.